Italian cave salamander: Distribution and habitat

 The Italian cave salamander is native to northern Italy where it is found in the northern and central Apennine Mountains.
 Its range extends from the Province of Lucca and Province of Reggio Emilia southwards to the Province of Pescara.
 It is found in wooded valleys, on rocky outcrops and in caves and underground waters, often in limestone areas, at altitudes of up to 1600 m above sea level.

 An introduced population of this salamander exists in an abandoned quarry in a beech forest near Holzminden, Germany.
 It is hypothesized that the salamanders have been there for as long as a century, as there was a family in the area that owned both an animal import business and several nearby quarries back in the early 20th century.

 Behaviour

 The Italian cave salamander is usually found in areas of limestone rock, but sometimes in sandstone or ophiolitic areas.
 It is agile, climbing on cave walls and rocky outcrops.
 The female lays a small clutch of eggs in a crevice and these hatch by direct development into miniature salamanders.
+It seems to be an opportunistic hunter with a wide range of invertebrate prey.